diku-dk/ap-e2024-pub/README.md

 The programming language we will be using is **Haskell**.

-The website and course is currently under construction, and all information is still tentative.

 The teaching material for each week can be found in the `weekI` subdirectories.